Airlines are trying to find new ways to utilize planes given how the industry has changed.

 Air Canada’s all business class service

-Air Canada has a charter division called Air Canada Jetz, with a fleet consisting of three Airbus A319s.
+Air Canada has a charter division called Air Canada Jetz, with a fleet consisting of four Airbus A319s.
 These planes are available for charter, and are typically used by sports teams.

-The planes are in an all business class configuration, with just 58 seats, and seats have 42-49″ of pitch, which is significantly more spacious than Air Canada’s typical regional business class.
+The planes are in an all business class configuration, with just 58 seats.
+Seats have 42-49″ of pitch, which is significantly more spacious than Air Canada’s typical regional business class.

-As you’d expect, Air Canada Jetz doesn’t have much business right now, so Air Canada will actually be adding these planes to its commercial fleet for some amount of time.
+As you’d expect, Air Canada Jetz doesn’t have much business right now, so Air Canada has added these planes to its commercial fleet as demand warrants.